If you receive a phone call or letter from Pioneer Credit Recovery, you’ll need to take it very seriously.

-Pioneer Credit Recovery acts as a collection agent for various government entities, which raises the urgency of dealing with them a solid notch or two.
+They act as a collection agent for various government entities, which raises the urgency of dealing with them.

-Though your first exposure to the company may be a collection account appearing on your credit report, Pioneer Credit Recovery does make it a point to reach out to debtors by a series of phone calls.
+Though your first exposure to the company may be a collection account appearing on your credit report, they do make it a point to reach out to debtors by a series of phone calls.

-You’ll need to have a strategy in place to deal with this company following the first phone call you receive or the initial recognition of the collection account on your credit report.
+You’ll need to have a strategy in place to deal with this company following the first phone call you receive.

 Your ability to deal with Pioneer Credit Recovery on your own will be more limited than is the case with most collection agencies, because of the nature of the debts they work to collect.